data-engineering-collective/plateau/docs/spec/serialization.rst

 .. note::

-    All kartothek reading pipelines are exposing this `predicates` argument as well where it is not only used for predicate pushdown but also for partition pruning.
+    All plateau reading pipelines are exposing this `predicates` argument as well where it is not only used for predicate pushdown but also for partition pruning.
 See :doc:`efficient_querying` for details.

 Literals, operators and typing